 During Build 2015, Microsoft made an announcement that Project Spartan which replaced Internet Explorer in Windows 10 is officially named Microsoft Edge.
 It is a WinRT-based browser.
 In the initial release, it won't support extensions or add-ons.
 So there can be no adblock extension or other tool to block ads in Edge for a while.
 Here is a trick which will allow you to block ads in the Microsoft Edge browser.

-- Download the following file: HOSTS.ZIP.
-All credits for this file go to the winhelp2002.mvps.org site.
+- Download the HOSTS.ZIP file from the winhelp2002.mvps.org site.

 - Extract all files from the provided ZIP archive into any folder.
 Even the Desktop folder is suitable.